zonemaster/zonemaster/docs/public/installation/zonemaster-gui.md

 ### Upgrading

-If this installation is an upgrade or reinstallation of Zonemaster-GUI and has done some configuration or customization, make sure to save updated file, e.g.
+If this installation is an upgrade or reinstallation of Zonemaster-GUI and if changes were made to the shipped configuration files (`/var/www/html/zonemaster-web-gui/dist/config.json` and the `zonemaster.conf` Apache configuration file), make sure to back up these files beforehand.
-`/var/www/html/zonemaster-web-gui/dist/config.json` and the `zonemaster.conf`
-Apache configuration file, before removing the old version.

 You should also consider saving the old version under a new path instead of just removing it.